basavaraj-hampiholi/Multimodal-Action-Recognition/nvgesture/README.md

 ## Prepare Dataset: Extract Frames from Videos

-The videos in NVGesture dataset contain the action in a specific time frame.
+The videos in the NVGesture dataset contain the action in a specific time frame.
 We extract the frames of both the modalities between the time frame using the following script:-

             python readdata.py --datadir '/path/to/data/directory'

-In the end, you should get 80 frames for each of the video samples.
+In the end, it creates directories with 80 frames for each of the video samples.

 ## Test two-stream fusion network

-Download the checkpoints (mainly nv_fusion_best.pt) from https://drive.google.com/file/d/16okuJxGgzSqbbO4DE2GR4Nyr10ag_auF/view?usp=drive_link and place them in load_checkpoint directory.
+Download the checkpoints (mainly nv_fusion_best.pt) from https://drive.google.com/file/d/16okuJxGgzSqbbO4DE2GR4Nyr10ag_auF/view?usp=drive_link and place them in the load_checkpoint directory.

 Execute the following command to evaluate the model:-